benyamindsmith/biodiversity_dashboard/README.md

 This can also be seen [preprocessing.R](https://github.com/benyamindsmith/appsilon_app/blob/main/preprocessing.R).

 **For the scope of this project, only the occurrence data set has been used.
-Should additional features be requested the multimedia dataset can also be used.**
+Should additional features be requested the multimedia data set can also be used.**

 ## Modularized Code